britwylie/yikes/README.txt

 To make our bot tournament-worthy, we made miniMax recursive to depth 4.
 We also improved the heuristic by accounting for mobility and frontier squares.
+We also attempted alpha beta pruning in the negaMax function but didn't finish it.